elesiuta/picosnitch/docs/index.md

 # [Picosnitch](https://elesiuta.github.io/picosnitch/)
 - 🔔 Receive notifications whenever a new program connects to the network, or when it's modified
 - 📈 Monitors your bandwidth, breaking down traffic by executable, hash, parent, domain, port, or user over time
+- 🌍 Web and terminal interfaces with GeoIP lookups for each connection ([IP Geolocation by DB-IP](https://db-ip.com))
 - 🛡️ Can optionally check hashes or executables using [VirusTotal](https://www.virustotal.com)
 - 🚀 Executable hashes are cached based on device + inode for improved performance, and works with applications running inside containers
 - 🕵️ Uses [BPF](https://ebpf.io/) for [accurate, low overhead bandwidth monitoring](https://www.gcardone.net/2020-07-31-per-process-bandwidth-monitoring-on-Linux-with-bpftrace/) and [fanotify](https://man7.org/linux/man-pages/man7/fanotify.7.html) to watch executables for modification